ship-nix/docs/src/servers/index.md

 ```

-The `imports` declaration imports other `.nix` file that together add up to a complete NixOS declaconfigurationration.
+The `imports` declaration imports other `.nix` file that together add up to a complete NixOS declaration.

 `site.nix` for example typically contains configuration for a web site.